bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 **If you are a Github employee**, please, improve this experience!
 If Releases are to replace changelogs, as I think they reasonably could, their UX needs to be _better_ than changelogs, not worse.
 A UI to see changelogs between releases X and Y would be a game changer.

 **If you are a repo maintainer** that has migrated entirely to Github Releases, please consider **maintaining a CHANGELOG.md** also.
 If that's too much effort consider **generating a CHANGELOG.md from your existing Github Releases**.
-Thanks to the [**rhysd/changelog-from-release**](https://github.com/rhysd/changelog-from-release) this is a pretty simple thing to do.
-It can even be configured to ignore certain releases, enabling you to e.g. exclude pre-releases from your trunk changelog.
+Thanks to [**rhysd/changelog-from-release**](https://github.com/rhysd/changelog-from-release) this is a pretty simple thing to do.
+It can even be configured to ignore certain releases, enabling you to e.g. exclude pre-releases from your trunk changelog, but include them on your pre-release branch changelog.

 Thanks for reading, and above all, much love to all open source maintainers out there! ❤️